ssrobins/install-cmake/README.md

 ```

 ## Contributing
 I want this to be useful to the whole community so if you have an idea, please post an [issue](https://github.com/ssrobins/install-cmake/issues) or a [pull request](https://github.com/ssrobins/install-cmake/pulls).
-I'll do my best respond in a few days.
+I'll do my best to respond in a few days.
 All I ask for is the following:
 - Clearly articulate the goal of a change
 - Make sure PR checks pass
 - Be nice!